-In the next four years, we will continue to enact conservative legislation including legitimate education standards and testing and real accountability so that all of our children will receive a quality education regardless of where they live and so that your tax dollars are used to hire and retain quality teachers and in the classroom for our children, and we will pass comprehensive tax reform which will include the elimination of the state income tax on individuals and corporations.
+In the upcoming session, we will continue to enact conservative legislation including legitimate education standards and testing and real accountability so that all of our children will receive a quality education regardless of where they live and so that your tax dollars are used to hire and retain quality teachers and in the classroom for our children, and we will pass comprehensive campaign finance and budget reform.

 I am so thankful to the voters of District 74 for the opportunity to continue to serve as your State Representative.
 I do not take this charge lightly and promise you that I will continue to provide you with the level of service and commitment that you expect and deserve.